brianhempel/simple_stats/README.md

 ## License

 Public domain.
-(I, Brian Hempel, the original author release this code to the public domain.)
+(I, Brian Hempel, the original author release this code to the public domain.
+February 10, 2012.)